Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning: Experiments

-\textbf{HAI.} All sensor measurements are first normalized to ensure consistent scaling.
+\textbf{Experimental Setting.} We evaluate our approach using two industrial cybersecurity datasets.
+The \textbf{HAI} dataset is generated using an industrial control system testbed integrated with a Hardware-in-the-Loop (HIL) simulator that models steam-turbine power generation and pumped-storage hydropower.
+The system includes four processes: (P1) Boiler, (P2) Turbine, (P3) Water Treatment, and (P4) HIL Simulation, each serving as a client in our experiments.
+The \textbf{SWaT} dataset originates from a six-stage water treatment plant testbed.
+Each stage is treated as a client in our experiments.
+We apply the following preprocessing steps to HAI/SWaT: \begin{itemize}[ leftmargin=*, itemsep=0.5pt, topsep=1pt ] \item \textbf{HAI.} All sensor measurements are first normalized to ensure consistent scaling.
 A subspace identification method is then applied to fit an LTI system, yielding a state-transition matrix $A$, input matrix $B$, and an observation matrix $C$.
 The dimensionality of the state space $P_m$ is determined using the singular value decay of the Hankel matrix.
 Since the initial $C$ is not block diagonal, we perform $L_2$-norm based thresholding to assign each state variable to a specific process and construct a block diagonal $C$.
-With this structure in place, $A$ and $B$ are re-estimated via least squares.
+Then, $A$ and $B$ are re-estimated via least squares.

-\textbf{SWaT.} For each client, only those variables with a Pearson correlation greater than 0.3 with other clients are retained.
-After this selection, the same subspace identification and re-estimation steps as in the HAI case are performed.
+\item \textbf{SWaT.} For each client, only those variables with a Pearson correlation greater than 0.3 with other clients are retained.
+Then, the same subspace identification and re-estimation steps as in the HAI case are performed. \end{itemize}